-Something crawling on your body usually causes a variety of reactions: annoyed at best, downright scary at worst.
+Something inching up on your body usually creates a number of reactions: bothered at best, downright scary at worst.

 In a world of unwanted crawling critters, ticks might be the most unwelcome of all in your McHenry County backyard.

 Ticks combine the worst of many dangerous bugs.
 They suck blood.
 They carry diseases.
 They latch on tight.
 And, once found, they can be difficult to remove.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

 Warm, wet weather – such as spring 2013 in McHenry County and Wisconsin – brings out ticks in large numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

 Ticks live in McHenry County's wooded areas and brushy fields.
 When a potential host – human, dog or other warm-blooded creature – walks, they climb aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.

 While finding a tick is certainly bothersome (and creepy), the real danger is the potential for getting sick – very sick.
 Bites from ticks can pose serious health risks.